juansbr7/STAT545-hw01-Bonilla-Juan/HW3.md

 ![](HW3_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

--   Make up your own!
+-   Instruction: Make up your own!
 Between the dplyr coverage in class and the list above, I think you get the idea.

-###### The 10 countries with the lowest life expectancy growth.
+##### The 10 countries with the lowest life expectancy growth.

 ``` r
 gapminder %>%